TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 A Home Assistant automation blueprint that keeps two or more entities in sync.
 When they briefly disagree, a chosen tiebreaker wins.

-Picture a switch for the hallway lights and a switch for the stairway lights.
-They sit on separate circuits, but anyone walking through presses both.
-Now picture a wall switch wired to the lights, paired with a second switch across the room that has no wires of its own and only sends events to Home Assistant.
-Or picture a smart bulb that stays powered all the time, controlled by a wall switch that sends events instead of cutting power.
+Picture two independent switches, a switch for the hallway lights and a switch for the stairway lights.
+Anyone walking through presses both.
+Now picture a wall switch wired to the lights, paired with a second virtual switch across the room.
+Or picture a smart bulb that stays powered all the time, controlled by another virtual wall switch that sends events instead of controlling the bulb directly.
 In each of these setups, the controllers can fall out of sync.
 When they do, the next press lands wrong or gets ignored, the dashboard shows one thing while the fixture does another, and the room is broken until someone notices.
 The naive two-way sync automation either ping-pongs in a loop, or carries a recursion guard so loose that it fires intermittently. *Linked Entities Pro* fixes both.
-A state-equality gate stops every run when the other linked entities already match the source's new state, so the followers' responses cannot drive the loop any further.
+A state-equality gate stops every run when the other linked entities match the source's new state, so the followers' responses cannot drive the loop any further.
 Any number of entities can sit in one linked group, in any mix of integrations, and a change on any of them propagates to the others.

 Two events can leave the group out of sync.
 On Home Assistant restart, entities come back online in unpredictable order, some still carrying stale states from before.
 On a Zigbee2MQTT bridge reconnect, the bridge republishes every device's last-known state at once, which looks like every switch in the house just got pressed by an invisible hand.
 In both moments the linked entities can disagree, and the blueprint cannot tell from the events alone which state represents reality.
 That is where the *authority entity* comes in.
 You designate one entity in the group as the source of truth for these moments.
 When a reconcile event fires, the authority's current state is treated as correct and the others are commanded into alignment.
 During ordinary use the authority has no special role: any linked entity can drive the others.
 It only matters in those two narrow situations.